EMCECS/influx/query/docs/SPEC.md

 ##### now

 The `now` option sets a time value that is to be used as a proxy for the current system time.
-The tentative specification is as follows:

-    option now = {
-        // Query should execute as if the below time is the current system time
+    // Query should execute as if the below time is the current system time option now = 2006-01-02T15:04:05Z07:00
-        time: 2006-01-02T15:04:05Z07:00
-    }

 #### Return statements